cloudfoundry/diego-notes/proposals/placement_pools.md

 ---

-# Placement Pools
+# Placement Constraints (née Placement Pools)

-Placement Pools are going to be one of the first new features that Diego brings to the platform.
+Placement Constraints are going to be one of the first new features that Diego brings to the platform.
 This proposal is intended to get that ball rolling.

-## What are Placement Pools?
+## What are Placement Constraints?

-At the highest level Placement Pools will allow operators to group Cells arbitrarily by painting them with tags.
+At the highest level Placement Constraints will allow operators to group Cells arbitrarily by painting them with tags.
 Diego workloads can then be constrainted to run on a certain set of tags.

 #### Tags